gl00mm/Blasphemous_PSVITA/README.md

 ## Functional notes

 On a functional point of view, despites concessions listed below, this port comes up with latest version, all DLC's are so part of the port.
-You shouldn't face any blocking issues, I've completed the game will all 3 endings, 100% in NG, more than 100% in NG+, all boss fights achievable as well as all game modes (boss rush, demake).
+You shouldn't face any blocking issues, I've completed the game with all 3 endings, 100% in NG, more than 100% in NG+, all boss fights achievable as well as all game modes (boss rush, demake).

 ## Concessions